mgifford/project-open-data.github.io/index.md

 #### Data Catalog Tools

 4-1 [Project Open Data Dashboard](http://labs.data.gov/dashboard/) - A dashboard to check the status of /data and /data.json at each agency.
 This also includes a validator.
+MIT License on GitHub.

 4-2 [Data.json validator](http://labs.data.gov/dashboard/validate) - This validator can help you check compliance with the Project Open Data schema.
+MIT License on GitHub.

 4-3 [Data.json File Merger](http://data.json.file.merger.ongithub.com/) - Allows the easy combination of multiple data.json files from component agencies or bureaus into one combined file.